SpikeInterface/spikeextractors/docs/index.rst

 The two most import classes in SpikeExtractors are the RecordingExtractor and the SortingExtractor.

-- **RecordingExtractors** are python objects that can extract data and information from *raw* data file formats in a standardized and straightfoward way.
+* **RecordingExtractors** are python objects that can extract data and information from *raw* data file formats in a standardized and straightfoward way.

+.. role:: raw-html(raw)
+    :format: html

+:raw-html:`<br />`

-- **SortingExtractors** are python objects that can extract data and information from *sorted* data file formats in a standardized and straightfoward way.
+* **SortingExtractors** are python objects that can extract data and information from *sorted* data file formats in a standardized and straightfoward way.

 For each file format supported by SpikeExtractors, there is a specific RecordingExtractor/SortingExtractor that has been built to access and extract the relevant information.

-The following sections will guide you through the installation of SpikeExtractors, supported file formats, API for recording extractors and sorting extractors, how to load probe files, and how to curate a sorting output.
+The following sections will guide you through the installation of SpikeExtractors, supported file formats, API for RecordingExtractors and SortingExtractors, how to load probe files, and how to curate a sorting output.

 Contents: